Aftab700/aftab700.github.io/content/blog/Build-Hackable-Router-using-ESP32/index.md

 #### Installing Drivers:

 OS will attempt to install the necessary drivers for ESP32 automatically.
-If it fails, you can download `CP210x USB to UART Bridge VCP Drivers` from [here](https://www.silabs.com/developers/usb-to-uart-bridge-vcp-drivers?tab=downloads).
+If it fails, We can download `CP210x USB to UART Bridge VCP Drivers` from [here](https://www.silabs.com/developers/usb-to-uart-bridge-vcp-drivers?tab=downloads).

 Once the drivers are installed, after connecting the esp32 to your computer, We should be able to see it in the `Device Manager` for Windows.